EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

 Udacity provided a [development environment][1] on AWS.

-To access the server the first time, downloaded private key connected as `root` using ssh:
+To access the server the first time, downloaded private key and connected as `root` using ssh:
 ```
 mv ~/Downloads/udacity_key.rsa ~/.ssh/
 chmod 600 ~/.ssh/udacity_key.rsa
 ssh -i ~/.ssh/udacity_key.rsa root@SERVER_IP
 ```
-Note: For chmod to work using Cygwin on Windows, had to do `chgrp -R Users ~/.ssh`; see [2].
+Note: For chmod to work using Cygwin on Windows, had to do `chgrp -R Users ~/.ssh`; see [chmod 600 using Cygwin and Windows][2]

-Remote root access has been disabled and a `catalog` user has been created.
+Remote root access has been disabled and a `catalog` user has been created with its own SSH key.
 To access the server use:
 ```
 ssh -p SSH_PORT -i ~/.ssh/udacity_key_catalog catalog@SERVER_IP
 ```

-For this to work, the private key file `udacity_key_catalog` is necessary (only provided to grader).
+For this to work, the private key file `udacity_key_catalog` is required (only provided to grader).

 User management